Calc4me/Calc4me/README.md

 - 👋 Hi, I’m @Calc4me
 - 👀 I’m interested in coding, cubing, and playing piano / videogames
 - 🌱 I’m currently learning C++, Java, and Gamemaker
-- 💞️ I’m looking to collaborate on nothing right now!
+- 💞️ I’m not looking to collaborate on anything right now!
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I can solve a 3x3 cube in under 30 seconds!